 - Students who do not meet these criteria but who remain interested in the graduate program should contact the Director of the Graduate Program

 Applications may be reviewed at any time.
 However, to receive full consideration for fall admission, all application materials should reach the department by Feb.
 1. For spring admission, please provide all materials by Nov.
 1. Prospective students must apply online.
-In addition to transcripts and a report of GRE scores, prospective students will need three letters of recommendation and a Statement of Purpose and Intent.
+In addition to transcripts, prospective students will need three letters of recommendation and a Statement of Purpose and Intent.
 The Statement is a one- to two-page essay that describes the prospective student's reasons for undertaking graduate work, as well as an explanation of the prospective student's study and research interests and their relation to previous studies and professional goals.
 All application materials must be submitted to the Graduate School.
 Prospective students may also submit copies of all materials, including informal transcripts, to the faculty member who is considering or has agreed to be their advisor.

-Master of Science Graduation Requirements:
+Master of Science Graduation Requirements

 - Students for the M.S. in Animal & Rangeland Sciences (ARS) must satisfy the general requirements of the Graduate School.